ArinZima/yt-dlx/README.md

 ## Overview 🌟

 YT-DLX is a robust multimedia downloading tool meticulously crafted to elevate your media consumption experience.
 With its advanced capabilities, it offers an all-encompassing solution for effortlessly acquiring audio and video content from diverse sources.
-Drawing inspiration from renowned projects such as python-yt-dlp and python-youtube-dl, YT-DLX combines cutting-edge features with real-time data acquisition facilitated by Puppeteer and Playwright technologies.
+Drawing inspiration from renowned projects such as python-yt-dlp and python-youtube-dl, YT-DLX combines cutting-edge features with real-time data acquisition facilitated by Puppeteer technologies.
 Whether you seek to enrich your audio library or curate a collection of high-quality videos, YT-DLX stands as your indispensable companion, ensuring seamless and efficient media acquisition.

 ## Key Features 🔑